BehindTheMath/XVoicePlus/README.md

-# XVoicePlus (XVoice++)
+# XVoice++ (XVoicePlus)
-XVoicePlus is an Xposed module that allows you to use standard SMS apps to send and receive messages through Google Voice.
+XVoice++ is an Xposed module that allows you to use standard SMS apps to send and receive messages through Google Voice.
 When this module is activated, any outgoing SMS messages will be rerouted through Google Voice, and any messages that are received by the Google Voice app will be displayed in SMS apps.

 This module is a fork of [runnirr](https://github.com/runnirr)'s original [XVoicePlus (XVoice+)](https://github.com/runnirr/XVoicePlus) module, which is an Xposed implementation of CyanogenMod's VoicePlus.
 I renamed this module XVoice++ to highlight the difference, although the naming scheme of XVoicePlus is the same.